Compassion and caring include the Caregiving Team Ministry Team, Stephen Ministers, and pastoral care at

 Sometimes when we go through situations in life like illness or surgery, we feel discouraged and helpless.
 I know that after I started to improve physically, I still needed additional support spiritually to help me deal with these feelings.
 I was familiar with Stephen Ministry from my previous church, but never thought I would be one of those who benefited from it.
 My Stephen Minister reminded me about how wonderful God’s healing spirit is that I wasn’t alone during my recovery process.
 Her visits made me feel closer to our church family and I realized how lucky we are to have such caring people in our midst.
 Now I no longer need a Stephen Minister, but I have a new friend.”

 All Stephen Ministers attend 50 hours of training before they are commissioned as a Stephen Minister.
 This training occurs periodically at the Kirk—approximately every other year.
-So, you would need to attend this training class.

 Training classes usually last 2 ½ hours and are held once a week for 20 weeks.
 After successfully completing the training new Stephen Minister are ready to receive a care receiver.

 Stephen Ministers are asked to commit to a minimum of two years of service, including their training time.
 After two years, Stephen Ministers may choose to continue their service, or to serve in other areas of the Kirk’s ministry instead.